YMA33/GradientDescent/README.md

 # Gradient Descent on Modern Hardware
 We perform the first comprehensive experimental study of parallel gradient descent algorithms that investigates the combined impact of three axes -- computing architecture (multi-core CPU or GPU), model update strategy (synchronous or asynchronous), and data sparsity (dense or sparse) -- on three measures --- hardware efficiency, statistical efficiency, and overall time to convergence.
-Our work supports logistic regression, support vector machines and deep neural nets.
+Our work supports logistic regression (LR), support vector machines (SVM) and deep neural nets (MLP).
+We draw several interesting findings from our experiments:
+- On synchronous SGD, GPU always outperforms parallel CPU in hardware efficiency and, consequently, in time to convergence.
+For LR and SVM, the difference is minimal for small low-dimensional datasets and increases with dimensionality and sparsity—for a maximum speedup of 5.66X.
+For MLP, the speedup is at least 4X in all the cases.
+However, this speedup is nowhere close to the degree of parallelism gap between CPU and GPU.
+- On asynchronous SGD, CPU is undoubtedly the optimal solution, outperforming GPU in time to convergence even when the GPU has a speedup of 10X or more.
+The main reason is the complex interaction between hardware and statistical efficiency under asynchronous parallelism.
+For MLP, the speedup of parallel CPU over GPU is always 6X or larger.
+- While GPU is the optimal architecture for synchronous SGD and CPU is optimal for asynchronous SGD, choosing the better of synchronous GPU and asynchronous CPU is task- and dataset-dependent.
+The choice between these two mirrors the comparison between BGD and SGD.
+- Our synchronous SGD implementations provide similar or better speedup than TensorFlow and BIDMach when executed on GPU and parallel CPU.
+This confirms that parallel CPU should be considered as a competitive alternative for training machine learning models with SGD.

 See our [arXiv](https://arxiv.org/abs/1802.08800) paper and the conference paper accepted by [IPDPS2019](http://www.ipdps.org/) for more details.